 Try to make sure that your locks, doors, and windows are strong and cannot be broken easily.
 A good alarm system can help.

 - Keep your doors and windows locked—when you are in the house and when you’re away.

 - Look through the peephole or a window before you open your door.
-Ask any stranger for identification before you open the door.
-Remember, you don't have to open the door if you feel uneasy.
+Ask a stranger for identification before you open the door.
+Remember, you don’t have to open the door if you feel uneasy.

 - Avoid keeping large amounts of money in the house.

 - Get to know your neighbors.
 Join a Neighborhood Watch Program if your community has one.

 - Stay alert when you are out.
 Walk with a friend.
 Try to avoid unsafe places like dark streets or parking lots.
 Keep your car doors locked at all times.